Heal. Recover. Blossom!

 Thistle Farms

-Our model has nearly 30 years of success behind it.
+Our residential program model has nearly 30 years of success behind it.

 Magdalene Omaha initially modeled our programs after Thistle Farms in Nashville, the original Magdalene residential community and survivor-led small business founded by Becca Stevens in 1997.